datacarpentry/archive-datacarpentry/lessons/excel/ecology-examples/04-quality-control.md

 [Example: converting all data to values: use soybean aphid suction trap dataset for this section]

 ## Sorting ##
 Bad values often sort to bottom or top of column.
+For example, if your data should be numeric, then alphabetical and null data will group at the ends of the sorted data.
 Sort your data by each field, one at a time.
 Scan through each column, but pay the most attention to the top and the bottom of a column.
 If your dataset is well-structured and does not contain formulas, sorting should never affect the integrity of your dataset.

 [Example: sorting]